Drivers License Reinstatement Successes

 Bottom line: I was able to secure Jeff’s driving privileges.

-CASE NUMBER 3 - Bill
+MICHIGAN DRIVER’S LICENSE REINSTATEMENT CASE NUMBER THREE - Bill

 Problem: Bill had a revoked license due to three prior drunk-driving convictions.